54th New Zealand Parliament

 The 54th New Zealand Parliament is the current meeting of the legislature in New Zealand.
-It opened on 5 December 2023 following the 14 October 2023 general election, and will expire on or before 16 November 2026 to trigger the next election.
+It opened on 5 December 2023 following the 14 October 2023 general election, and will expire on 1 October 2026 to trigger the 2026 general election.

 The Parliament was elected using a mixed-member proportional representation (MMP) voting system.
 MPs represent 72 geographical electorates: 16 in the South Island, 49 in the North Island and 7 Māori electorates.
 The Electoral Act 1993 provides for the remaining seats to be elected from party lists using the Sainte-Laguë method to realise proportionality to an expected total of at least 120 MPs.

 Final results of the election determined that there are 123 members of Parliament, rather than the usual 120.
 122 members were elected in the general election (there is an overhang of two members for Te Pāti Māori).
 Due to the death of a candidate between the close of nominations and election day, Port Waikato did not elect a representative and an additional list MP was elected to ensure Parliament would have at least 120 members.
 The 72nd electorate MP, and 123rd MP overall, was elected in the Port Waikato by-election on 25 November 2023.
+In May 2026 following Judith Collins appointment to President of the New Zealand Law Commission, she resigned her electorate seat which lowered the number of MPs to 122.

 Members in the 54th Parliament represent six political parties: National, ACT New Zealand, New Zealand First parties, in government, and the Labour Party, Green Party, and Te Pāti Māori, in opposition.
 Christopher Luxon of the National Party formed a coalition government with ACT and New Zealand First and was sworn in as prime minister on 27 November 2023.